madhubalaji/qtest-python-app/.amazonq/rules/check_rules.md

 8. **Document Complex Logic**
 - If the code involves complex logic, edge cases, or workarounds, include a comment explaining the reasoning.

+9. **Prefix for all comments**
+    - Use "MBSOURCE" as the prefix for all the comments and suggestions provided